City Bomber: Reception

 In Japan, Game Machine listed City Bomber on their January 15, 1988 issue as being the twentieth most-successful table arcade unit of the month.

 Legacy

+City Bomber was released as part of Microsoft's Game Room for the Xbox 360 and Windows computers on August 25, 2010.
+It was also available as part of the Arcade Archives series for the PlayStation 4 and Nintendo Switch on December 5, 2024, courtesy of Hamster Corporation.

+Soundtrack

-The game's Soundtrack was produced by Konami Kukeiha Club and published by King Records on July 21, 1989 as part of "Konami Game Music Collection Vol.0" along additional soundtracks from Flak Attack (MX 5000), The Main Event, The Final Round, Gang Busters, and Devastators.
+The game's soundtrack was produced by Konami Kukeiha Club and published by King Records on July 21, 1989 as part of "Konami Game Music Collection Vol.0" along with additional soundtracks from Flak Attack (MX 5000), The Main Event, The Final Round, Gang Busters, and Devastators.